-- (A) Eligibility -- The proposed entity must be an agency or tribe with fish and wildlife management responsibilities within the geographic boundaries of the Columbia Basin. - (B) Member Organizations -- In order to recognize the needs and authorities of the variety of entities involved in fish and wildlife issues in the Columbia Basin, Authority Membership shall include the following entities upon official execution of this Charter:
+(A) Eligibility -- The proposed entity must be an agency or tribe with fish and wildlife management responsibilities within the geographic boundaries of the Columbia Basin.

+(B) Member Organizations -- In order to recognize the needs and authorities of the variety of entities involved in fish and wildlife issues in the Columbia Basin, Authority Membership shall include the following entities upon official execution of this Charter:
-Burns-Paiute Tribe

-Coeur d'Alene Tribe

-Confederated Salish and Kootenai Tribes of the Flathead Reservation

-Confederated Tribes of the Colville Reservation

-Confederated Tribes of the Umatilla Indian Reservation

-Confederated Tribes of the Warm Springs Reservation of Oregon

-Idaho Department of Fish and Game

-Kootenai Tribe of Idaho

-Montana Department of Fish, Wildlife and Parks

-National Marine Fisheries Service

-Nez Perce Tribe

-Oregon Department of Fish and Wildlife

-Shoshone-Bannock Tribes

-Shoshone-Paiute Tribes

-U.S. Fish and Wildlife Service

-Washington Department of Fish and Wildlife

-Confederated Tribes and Bands of the Yakama Nation
+Burns-Paiute Tribe Confederated Salish and Kootenai Tribes of the Flathead Reservation Confederated Tribes of the Umatilla Indian Reservation Confederated Tribes of the Warm Springs Reservation of Oregon Idaho Department of Fish and Game Kootenai Tribe of Idaho Montana Fish, Wildlife & Parks National Marine Fisheries Service Nez Perce Tribe Oregon Department of Fish and Wildlife Shoshone-Bannock Tribes Shoshone-Paiute Tribes U.S. Fish and Wildlife Service Washington Department of Fish and Wildlife Confederated Tribes and Bands of the Yakama Nation

-- (C) Tribal Organizations -- For purposes of Sections 404(B)(2), 404(D)(5) and 501(D)(2), - (1) "Columbia River Intertribal Fish Commission" includes the Confederated Tribes of the Umatilla Indian Reservation, the Confederated Tribes of the Warm Springs Reservation of Oregon the Nez Perce Tribe, and the Confederated Tribes and Bands of the Yakama Nation; and - (2) "Upper Columbia River United Tribes" includes the Coeur d'Alene Tribe, the Kalispel Tribe of Indians, the Kootenai Tribe of Idaho, the Confederated Tribes of the Colville Reservation, and the Spokane Tribe of the Spokane Reservation, Washington.
+(C) Tribal Organizations -- For purposes of Sections 404(B)(2), 404(D)(5) and 502(D)(2):

+(1) "Columbia River Inter-Tribal Fish Commission" includes the Confederated Tribes of the Umatilla Indian Reservation, the Confederated Tribes of the Warm Springs Reservation of Oregon the Nez Perce Tribe, and the Confederated Tribes and Bands of the Yakama Nation; and

+(2) "Upper Snake River Tribes" includes the Burns Paiute Tribe, Shoshone Paiute Tribes, and the Shoshone-Bannock Tribes.